 WFP USA hosts the Catherine Bertini Trust Fund for Girls’ Education that provides grants to local organizations that improve access to training and education for women and girls.

 Below are brief summaries of our grant recipients.
 For more information, see the Catherine Bertini Fund for Girls Education Quarterly Report.
-We expect to make the next round of awards in Spring 2015.

 Founded in 2005, Advancing Girls' Education in Africa (AGE Africa) helps over 600 Malawian girls in 16 government schools gain better access to the resources and support needed to excel in their studies and beyond.
 The Bertini Fund will contribute to AGE Africa's CHATS curriculum, a two-year after-school program that combines sexual and reproductive health education with leadership training and career guidance.